|

 etc., that fall off while I'm working on the underside of the playfield land on a nice

-white, easy-to-see cloth rather than searching around inside a dark box for stuff.
+white, easy-to-see cloth rather than searching around inside a dark box for parts.

 Clean Score Wheels